osumontreal/doks.osumontreal.ca/content/docs/prologue/introduction.md

 ---
 title: "Introduction"
-description: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+# description: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
-lead: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+# lead: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
 date: 2020-10-06T08:48:57+00:00
-lastmod: 2020-10-06T08:48:57+00:00
 draft: false
 images: []
 menu: